CrunchyData/crunchy-katacoda/basic-postgresql-devel/qplr/01-r-intro.md

 Having this language embedded within your database is **extremely** powerful.
 We have can have our analysis routines living right next to the data.
 No need to move it across the wire and then run the analysis.
 Now we also can use R in functions (stored procedures and by extension, trigger).
-This means we as the data scientist can write the linear regression as a fucntion that is triggered to update the results everytime there is a new data entry.
+This means we as the data scientist can write the linear regression as a function that is triggered to update the results every time there is a new data entry.
 Then we can expose that to application developers as a simple function that they can call in their sql like: